PioniaPHP-project/pionia-docs/content/docs/documentation/getting-started/application-structure.md

 ## Who this is for

-You finished [DeskFlow tutorial Step 1](/documentation/deskflow-tutorial/01-create-project/) and want to **understand every folder** in your DeskFlow repo before adding database tables and auth.
+You finished [Pionia Shop tutorial Step 1](/documentation/shop-tutorial/01-create-project/) and want to **understand every folder** in your Pionia Shop repo before adding database tables and auth.

 ## What you will learn